Michael Roesch

-Michael Roesch (born April 24, 1974) is a film director, film producer and screenwriter.
+Michael Roesch (born April 24, 1974) is a film producer, screenwriter, and director.
 He collaborates on his movies with fellow filmmaker Peter Scheerer.

+Biography

 A movie aficionado since he was a kid, Michael Roesch started shooting short 8 mm movies at age 12.
-While Roesch was at college, he worked as a film journalist for several newspapers and magazines.

-Later he started together with his writing partner Peter Scheerer a successful career as a screenwriter, and worked in various production capacities.

-Among their screenwriting credits are Alone in the Dark, House of the Dead 2 and Far Cry.
+While he was at college, he worked as a film journalist for several newspapers and magazines.
+Later, he started together with his writing partner Peter Scheerer a successful career as a screenwriter, and worked in various production capacities.
+Among their screenwriting credits are Alone in the Dark, House of the Dead 2, and Far Cry.

-In 2006 Roesch and Scheerer directed their first feature, the vampire thriller Brotherhood of Blood, starring Victoria Pratt, Sid Haig and Ken Foree.
-The movie had its world premiere at the prestigious Sitges Film Festival in Sitges, Spain in October 2007.
-In the US and Canada, Sam Raimi´s label Ghosthouse Underground acquired the movie, and released it through Lionsgate.
+In 2006, Roesch and Scheerer directed their first feature, the vampire thriller Brotherhood of Blood, starring Victoria Pratt, Sid Haig and Ken Foree.
+The movie had its world premiere at the prestigious Sitges Film Festival in Spain in October 2007.
+In the US and Canada, Sam Raimi's label Ghosthouse Underground acquired the movie and released it through Lionsgate.

-In 2007 Roesch and Scheerer directed Alone in the Dark II, starring Rick Yune, Lance Henriksen and Danny Trejo.
+In 2007, Roesch and Scheerer directed Alone in the Dark II, starring Rick Yune, Lance Henriksen, and Danny Trejo.
 It is a sequel to the 2005 film Alone in the Dark.

-Among Roesch´s recent work as a producer is Prisoners of the Sun, directed by Academy Award winner Roger Christian and starring John Rhys-Davies and Carmen Chaplin.
+Among Roesch's recent work as a producer is Prisoners of the Sun, directed by Academy Award winner Roger Christian and starring John Rhys-Davies and Carmen Chaplin.